-CONTOUR
+DECLARE CONTOUR

-▶ Press the CONTOUR soft key.

-- Enter the number for the contour designator QC, and confirm with the ENT key. - Enter the full name of the program with the contour description and confirm with the END key.
+- Press the DECLARE soft key. - Press the CONTOUR soft key. - Enter the number for the contour designator QC, and confirm with the ENT key. - Enter the full name of the program with the contour description and confirm with the END key.